Blank Misfires & Reliability

 Misfires, Fizzles, and “Duds”

 In the theatre, a blank that doesn’t go off cleanly earns several names.
 One person will call it a misfire, another a fizzle, another a dud.
 All three describe the same event — the gun didn’t produce the expected report.
+(There are other names that are said under the actor’s breath that we explore right now.)

 A misfire usually blames the gun.